 A separate seven-member Selection Panel (in 2022, six from the dance field and one AFTA staff) review and discuss all nominations and make the final choice.
 In addition to AFTA’s own research, we ask members of the dance community to recommend Panelists who would bring understanding of the genres and aesthetics represented in the group of 2022 nominees and who would also be open to a wide range of dance and ways of thinking about community and community transformation.

 About the Fellowship

-The award provides the Fellow with time to pursue his/her creative work in communities.
-Additionally, it provides national opportunity for each Fellow to reflect upon and discuss the role of the artist in transforming America’s communities with Americans for the Arts’ constituents and publics through a combination of speaking, writing, and other engagement opportunities.
+The award provides the Fellow with time to pursue their creative work in communities.
+Additionally, it provides national opportunity for each Fellow to reflect upon and discuss the role of the artist in transforming America’s communities with Americans for the Arts’ constituents and publics through speaking, writing, or other engagement opportunity.